 Figure 2, Spontaneous behaviour of four mice habituated to live in the Switchmaze.
 A, Ethograms of four mice entering the foraging environment one at a time for an open-ended block.
-One block for each animal shown in detail in the expanded time window (dashed box).
-B,C,E,F, basic metrics for the 6 h session shown in A, colour coded by mouse.
-B, number of blocks; C, mean block duration; D, block durations across 13 animals in a 24 h period.
-E, number of trials; F, mean trial duration; G, trial durations across 13 animals in a 24 h period.
+B, Weights of the mice were recorded at each entry to the foraging area.
+C, One block for each animal shown in detail in the expanded time window (dashed box in A).
+Inset shows one trial from animal 1 at a further expanded time scale to highlight the fractionation of the behavioural cycle (as in Figure 1A).
+D,E,G,H, basic metrics for the 6 h session shown in A, colour coded by mouse.
+D, number of blocks; E, mean block duration; F, block durations across 13 animals in a 24 h period.
+G, number of trials; H, mean trial duration; I, trial durations across 13 animals in a 24 h period.

 Measuring motivational switching